 Did you know that you are only allowed to make a certain amount of withdrawals from your savings account every month?
-More importantly, are you aware of the penalties that you might face if you tap your savings account above that limit?
+More importantly, are you aware of the penalties that you might face if your savings account is tapped above that limit?
 If you don’t want to pay bank fees, or potentially even lose your savings account, then it’s important to make yourself aware of all of the rules and regulations around accessing your savings account funds.
-And in the face if COVID-19, there are a lot of changes to stay abreast of.
+And in the face of COVID-19, there are a lot of changes to stay abreast of.

 What is Federal Reserve Board Regulation D?

 Chances are that if you aren’t well-versed in the intricacies of finance then you haven’t ever heard of Federal Reserve Board Regulation D. What is it?
 Well, this regulation limits the number of transactions that you can make from your savings account.
 In other words, while certain banks might have their own specific rules about this topic, all banks must meet the minimum requirements of Federal Reserve Board Regulation D.